A Characterization of Circle Graphs in Terms of Total Unimodularity: Introduction

-It is important to realize that property~\ref{item:repr_GF2_diff} of Theorem~\ref{prequel} does not require $\mathcal{Z}_3(G)$ to have a single sheltering matroid that is representable both over $GF(2)$ and some field of characteristic $\neq 2$; there may be different sheltering matroids representable over different fields.
 It is also important to realize that property~\ref{item:min_T_reg} of Theorem~\ref{prequel} implies that for every transversal $T$, the transverse matroid $\mathcal{Z}_3(G)[T]$ is regular; but this property is strictly weaker than property~\ref{item:min_T_reg}.
 For instance, it is easy to see that even though the wheel graph $W_5$ is not a circle graph, the transverse matroids of $\mathcal{Z}_3(W_5)$ are all regular.
-(The smallest non-regular binary matroids are $F_7$ and $F^*_7$ with $7$ elements, and transverse matroids of $\mathcal{Z}_3(W_5)$ have only $6$ elements.)
+Indeed, the smallest non-regular binary matroids $F_7$ and $F^*_7$ each have $7$ elements, while the transverse matroids of $\mathcal{Z}_3(W_5)$ have only $6$ elements.

 The implications $2 \implies 3$ and $3 \implies 4$ of Theorem~\ref{prequel} are fairly obvious, and $4 \implies 1$ is a fairly direct consequence of Bouchet's well-known characterization of circle graphs by forbidden vertex-minors.
 The difficult part of the proof of Theorem~\ref{prequel} in \cite{BT/IsotropicMatIV} is a long and technical argument that verifies the implication $1 \implies 2$ using interlacement graphs with respect to Euler systems in $4$-regular graphs.